chat icon

 – Maintaining each node in the small cell network

 Each of these factors adds to the time and expense it takes to build a small cell network.
-Often, local laws require permits or have specific regulations that must be complied with.
+Often, local laws require permits or have specific regulations to comply with.
 Power limitations can limit the number of small cells that can be installed in certain places.
-Sufficient data connection, access to a fiber backbone, may be a challenge.
-All of that could add up to making small cells less viable as a networking solution in some places.
+Sufficient data connection and access to a fiber backbone may also present challenges—making small cells less viable as a networking solution in some places.

 Challenge 2: Small Cells Aren’t Carrier Agnostic

 At present, small cell networks are generally designed around delivering 5G signals for one carrier.
-Multi-carrier small cells have been discussed forever, are technically possible, but are not available.
-So, for multiple carriers to service an area, each mobile operator needs to navigate a tangle of local regulations and technical limitations to design separate but overlapping networks.
+While frequently discussed and technically possible, multi-carrier small cells are currently unavailable.
+So, for multiple carriers to service an area, each mobile operator needs to navigate a tangle of local regulations and technical limitations in order to design separate but overlapping networks.

-Given how complicated and expensive this could ultimately make the whole enterprise, there is a growing argument in some quarters that the carrier-exclusive small cell model needs to be jettisoned in favor of network sharing.
+Given how complicated and expensive this could ultimately make the whole enterprise, there’s a growing argument that the carrier-exclusive small cell model needs to be jettisoned in favor of network sharing.
 However, we’re not there yet.

 Challenge 3: Small Cell Networks Could Lower Property Values

-Individual small cells are, well, small.
-They’re unobtrusive and blend into the landscape or background of settings they’re placed in, and they don’t require dedicated generators.
-As they multiply in number, these advantages degrade.
+Individual small cells are unobtrusive and blend into the landscape or background of settings they’re placed in, and they don’t require dedicated generators.
+As they multiply in number, these advantages degrade, however.

-Some communities with small cell networks complained about unsightly proliferations of antennas that could be enough of a visual irritant and source of clutter to drive down property values.
-Wherever multiple carriers have to build small cell networks, that problem could worsen.
+Some communities with small cell networks complain about unsightly proliferations of antennas that are enough of a visual irritant and source of clutter to drive down property values.
+This could present a problem wherever multiple carriers want to build small cell networks.

 Alternatives to Current Small Cell Technology

-The challenges faced by small cell networking are by no means necessarily fatal, but they do pose serious questions about whether this technology alone can be the future of 5G.
-Other potential methods of boosting network bandwidth to handle the extraordinary demand on capacity that 5G will present are listed below:
+The challenges faced by small cell networking, while not insurmountable, do pose serious questions about whether this technology alone can be the future of 5G.
+Other potential methods of boosting network bandwidth to handle the 5’s extraordinary demand on capacity are listed below:

 Neutral Host Small Cells